 A Pre-shipment Inspection or (PSI) is an inspection that takes place once the goods are completed and ready to be shipped.
 The Pre-shipment Inspection helps ensure that the manufactured products are of the quality, quantity, and price ordered.
+Pre-shipment inspection is a very important part of supply chain management.

 What is a Pre-shipment Inspection (PSI)?

-A Pre-shipment Inspection (PSI) is an inspection that is performed when the goods are at least 80% completed, packed and ready to be loaded onto the container for export.
+A Pre-shipment Inspection (PSI) is an inspection that is performed when the goods are at least 80% completed, packed, and ready to be loaded onto the container for export.
 Pre-shipment inspection is a very important part of the supply chain management and quality control procedures for goods that are manufactured and purchased from overseas.

 The Pre-shipment inspection is also known as the Final Detailed Inspection (FDI), Final Inspection (FI), and Final Random Inspection (FRI).
 They are all the same basic the same inspection or very similar to the Pre-shipment Inspection or PSI.

 The Pre-shipment inspection is a term that was officially applied to The Agreement on Presshipment Inspections.
-The agreement was negotiated during the Uruguay Round of the World Trade Organization talks, also referred to as General Agreement On Tariffs and Trade or GATT 1994.
-Essentially the Pre-shipment inspection agreement was formed to help certify that export products are of the price, quantity, and quality that was ordered.
+The agreement was negotiated during the Uruguay Round of the World Trade Organization talks, also called the General Agreement On Tariffs and Trade or GATT 1994.

 Pre-shipment inspection is only one aspect of the entire inspection process.
-We have found if we only do a Pre-shipment inspection it is much harder to find or fix any issues or discrepancies.
-This is why we will also do a DUPRO or During The Production Inspection.
-To discover more why Mondoro also conducts a DUPRO inspection besides just a Pre-shipment inspection you can read our blog DUPRO, During the Production Product Inspection Guide by clicking here.
+We have found if we only do a Pre-shipment inspection, it is much harder to find or fix any issues or discrepancies.

 Why Do A Pre-shipment Product Inspection?

-The pre-shipment product inspection is an important part of the overall supply chain and quality assurance of goods that are manufactured for export.
+The pre-shipment product inspection is an integral part of the overall supply chain and quality assurance of goods that are manufactured for export.
 Having a pre-shipment inspection helps ensure the goods are of the quality, quantity, and price required.

-Here are some reasons why we always do a pre-shipment inspection:
+Some reasons why we always do a pre-shipment inspection:

 - Check Order Product Quality – One of the most important things we look for during the pre-shipment inspection is that the goods manufactured are of the quality required.

-- Check Order Product Packing – As we open the packing of the products this also allows us to check that the goods are packed up to the required standard.
-If a Drop-test has been previously conducted on the product then we will ensure that the goods are packed as per the confirmed drop test packing.
+- Check Order Product Packing – As we open the packing of the products, this also allows us to check that the goods are packed up to the required standard.
+If a Drop-test has been previously conducted on the product, then we will ensure that the goods are packed as per the confirmed drop-test packing.

 - Verify Quantity – During the Pre-shipment inspection, we can also verify the quantity to know exactly what can be loaded on the container and be shipped.